Oil rebounds from rout on signs of strong product demand

-NEW YORK (Reuters) - Oil prices rose about 3 percent on Wednesday, recovering somewhat from a sharp sell-off during the previous session, after U.S. data showed strong demand for refined products.
+NEW YORK (Reuters) - Oil prices rose about $1 a barrel on Wednesday, recovering somewhat from a sharp selloff during the previous session, after U.S. data showed strong demand for refined products.

-Sentiment remains negative, however, as investors grapple with weakening demand and worries about oversupply.
+Sentiment remained negative, however, as investors grappled with weakening demand and worries about oversupply.

 Crude inventories fell by 497,000 barrels in the week to Dec.
 14, smaller than the decrease of 2.4 million barrels analysts had expected.
 The decline was the third consecutive decrease, the U.S. Energy Information Administration said.